AtomBottle/Apex-Legends-Offsets/README.md

 ## About
 #### Last update time `2022-10-29` & Game Version `v3.0.15.37`
-i usually update on weekends so i will write a simple guide about it
+i usually update on weekends so i wrote a simple guide about it

 ## Guide
 ### First of all